Get the "FAQs" and the "facts".

 What's the difference between commissions, fee-based, and fee-only?

 Advisors on commissions only make money by selling products.
 "Fee-based" advisors sell products for commission and charge fees.
-Fee-only advisors are compensated with fees paid directly by their clients, and do NOT sell products for commission.
+Fee-only advisors are compensated with fees paid directly by their clients, and do NOT sell products for a company to earn a commission.
 So, their loyalty is to the client's best interests.

 How can I pick a good financial advisor?

-I spoke to Forbes about that, actually.
+I spoke to Forbes about that, as I mentioned before.
 But here's a summary.

 First of all, look at their qualifications.
 If they think it's important to obtain high-level financial training before holding themselves out as a real financial expert, then they will have obtained a professional certification or designation.
 The most widely accepted credential is a Certified Financial Planner™, or "CFP®."
 To become a CFP professional you have to earn a bachelors degree, take six or more graduate-level classes in financial planning curriculum, pass a 6-hour comprehensive exam and get 3 years of experience (I've done all except the last one - currently at 2 years and counting).
 It's no walk in the park.
 Possibly as few as 25% of all financial advisors are CFP®'s.